jamesplease/react-state-context/README.md

 With that said, React State Context is built on top of React's built-in Context API.
 Although this API is still new to many developers, we believe that it will one day become as familiar to React developers.

+#### How is this different from Unstated?

+[Unstated](https://github.com/jamiebuilds/unstated) is a fantastic library, and it served as inspiration for us.
+The primary difference is that
+Unstated introduces new concepts for state management, like `Container` and `Subscribe`.
+One of the design goals of React State Context was to avoid introducing additional concepts in an effort to reduce the learning curve.

+We believe that it's possible to avoid introducing those new concepts while still getting a remarkably similar developer experience.
+Perhaps you will feel the same way!

 ## Contributing